Ernyoke/certified-aws-solutions-architect-professional/4-compute/ec2.md

     - EC2 Saving Plan: up to 72% saving for EC2
 - General compute savings plan currently apply to EC2, Fargate and Lambda
 - Resource usage consumes savings plan commitment at the reduced saving plans rate, beyond commitment on-demand billing is used

+## EC2 Networking

+- Instances are created with a primary ENI, this can not be removed or detached from the instance
+- Secondary ENIs can be added to an instance which can be in different subnets (NOT AZs!)
+- Secondary ENIs can be detached and attached to other instances
+- Security Groups are associated with an ENI, not an EC2 instances
+- Every instances is allocated a primary private IPv4 address from the subnet range.
+This IP address remains the within the lifetime of EC2 instance
+- The primary IP address is exposed to the OS
+- ENIs can also have one or more secondary IP addresses depending on the instance type
+- Public IP address is allocated to the instance if we launch it in a subnet where this is enabled or we explicitly enable a primary address to the instance
+- Public IPs are not static
+- Public IPs are not visible to the OS
+- In order to get static public IP addresses, we can associate an Elastic IP to the instance
+- We can allocate one public IP per private IP
+- We get charged if the Elastic IPs are not associated to instances
+- IPv6 addresses are always visible to the OS
+- Source/destination checks: each ENI has a flag which can be disabled
+- By default source/destination check is enabled, if disabled the ENI can process traffic which was not created by the EC2 instances or traffic for which the EC2 instance is not the destination